TimB87/crux-steam/README.md

 ![screenshot](steam-native.png)
 Only for internal use and show casing :D

+# 07/15/19
+"indicator ports" are polished up and added to the optional depends for `steam-native-runtime`

 # 07/12/19
 Icons work!
-They only needed mono, gtk-sharp and libappindicator build with sharp bindings... because that's what icons usually need? :D
+They only needed `mono`, `gtk-sharp` and `libappindicator` build with sharp bindings... because that's what icons usually need? :D
 This still will need a good sweeping!
 Also - signatures are added!